- Search The Registry

 - My Account

 Les Cenelles, published by Lanusse

 *The birth of Armand Lanusse is celebrated on this date in 1810.
-He was an Afro-Creole educator and poet.
+He was a Creole educator and poet.

 He was born in New Orleans as a free man of color.
 He lived his entire life in that city.
 Due to majority-European ancestry, Lanusse could have passed as white, but he embraced his Black ancestry.
 He devoted his life to the republican ideals of liberty and equality for Blacks in the United States.
 In 1845, Lanusse edited and contributed to Les Cenelles, a collection of 85 poems written in French by 18 Afro-Creole poets of Louisiana.
 In 1848, Lanusse organized a group of 10 other prominent members of the Afro-Creole community to found "The Catholic Institute for the Instruction of Indigent Orphans," or "L'Institut Catholique."

 This group successfully sued to obtain control of the estate of Madame Couvent, a wealthy free Black woman who died in 1837.
 She had bequeathed her estate of properties to establish a school for orphans in Louisiana.
 When a permanent building was constructed for this school in 1852, Lanusse became its principal.
 He served in that capacity until he died in 1868.
 While principal, Lanusse established a classical curriculum.
 It included grammar, logic, rhetoric, mathematics, French, English, science, and personal hygiene.